browserengineering/book/book/glossary.md

 Decode

-: converting from a compressed format for a resource (such as an an image) into a simpler format in memory (such as a bitmap).
+: Converting from a compressed format for a resource (such as an image) into a simpler format in memory (such as a bitmap).

 Device pixel ratio